 3. Low Commision Fees

 TikTok has a Marketplace Commission Fee and this rate is based on the cluster, category, and subcategory of product on TikTok Shop.
 As of the moment, the commission fee is at 2%.
 TikTok Shop is currently in the early testing stage in the US and the commission rate will be decided in the coming months ahead.

 TikTok is one of the platforms that implements a low commission, compared to Amazon, which costs between 8%–15%.

 How to Sell on TikTok Frequently Asked Questions (FAQs)

 Here are the answers to a few commonly asked questions about selling on TikTok.

 It is easy to become a seller on TikTok.
 Simply create an account, switch to Business or Pro account, link your shop or products, and start actively promoting your content.
 You also need to choose the right products and find out about product restrictions first.

 Selling on TikTok is absolutely free, but there are costs associated with setting up an online store to connect to the platform.
 This can range anywhere from $50 to a few hundred dollars, depending on the ecommerce platform you use.
 You can also run paid TikTok ads or partner with TikTok creators or influencers to promote content, and this can range anywhere from a few bucks to a thousand dollars.

 TikTok is still an evolving platform, and its in-app shopping experience is relatively new.
 However, getting into TikTok to promote your online store should be part of your retail marketing strategy.
 It is the social media platform every business should be in, especially with how fast user-generated content is put out by its users.

 If you have an online store like Shopify, it is easy to connect, sync, and advertise your products on TikTok.
-Explore your options with Shopify’s 14-day free trial.
+Explore your options with Shopify’s free trial.